Systemic lupus erythematosus

 Your doctor will refer you to a rheumatologist, a doctor who specializes in treating joint diseases.
 The rheumatologist can diagnose and treat lupus, and a team of specialists usually helps determine which treatment may work best for you.
 Lupus can be hard to identify, and it may take time to make the diagnosis.
 Its symptoms can look like other autoimmune diseases, such as rheumatoid arthritis.

 Your doctor will examine you and may order tests, including:

 - Erythrocyte sedimentation rate (ESR).
 An elevated ESR means there is inflammation in the body.

 - Blood tests to check your kidney and liver function

 - Complement test, a blood test that measures severity of infection

-- Antinuclear antibody test (ANA) -- positive in most lupus patients
+- Antinuclear antibody test (ANA).
+Positive in most people with lupus.

 - Other antibody tests